 5. Choosing the wrong Power Users.

-Selecting your power users by their time availability and willingness seems natural but it’s often a big mistake.
+Selecting your power users for their time availability and willingness seems natural but it’s often a big mistake.

 It’s a decision that looks good on paper, but think about it for a second: what can you tell about users that are willing to try new stuff and have the time for it?
 They are usually the newcomers.
 Young people that may not have enough experience in the industry and, most importantly, don’t have the trust of veteran employees yet.
 Choosing them as your power users will probably create a much higher resistance to change.